rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Now that you’ve installed Rust, let’s write your first Rust program.
-It’s traditional when learning a new language to write a little program that prints the text “Hello, world!” to the screen, so we’ll do the same here!
+It’s traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!

 > Note: This book assumes basic familiarity with the command line.
 Rust makes
 > no specific demands about your editing, tooling, or where your code lives, so